-- 5.1 This policy encourages you to put your name to your allegation whenever possible. - 5.2 Concerns expressed anonymously may be less powerful but will be considered at the discretion of the school/Council.
+- evidence during the investigative process.
+Furthermore, if we do not know who has provided the information, it is not possible to either reassure or protect you. - 5.3 Concerns expressed anonymously may be less powerful and will only be considered at the discretion of the school/council.
 In exercising such discretion, the following factors may need to be taken into account: - the seriousness of the issues raised; - the credibility of the concern; and - the likelihood of confirming the allegation from attributable sources.